Feeling Low, Restless, or Off? Your Mood Chemistry Matters

 Share

-Feeling Low, Restless, or “Off”?
+Feeling Low, Restless, or Off?
 Your Mood Chemistry May Be Involved

 The Role of Serotonin in Mood and Sleep

-Why Serotonin Balance Can Shift
+Why This Balance Can Shift

 What Is 5-HTP?